Innovation by Design

 Undergraduate Courses

-Product Design and Development in interdisciplinary Teams (MOB-3578)
+Integrated Product Design (MOB-3578)

 Social Entrepreneurship by Design (EPS-4527)